SI units in Finland, electricity

 Unit of electric current: ampere (A)

+What is the unit of electric current?
 The ampere, symbol A, is the SI unit of electric current.
 It is defined by taking the fixed numerical value of the elementary charge e to be 1.602 176 634 ×10−19 when expressed in the unit C, which is equal to A s, where the second is defined in terms of ∆νCs.

 Unit of electric potential: volt (V)

 The volt is the potential difference between two points of a conducting wire carrying a constant current of 1 ampere, when the power dissipated between these points is equal to 1 watt.

 The ohm is the electric resistance between two points of a conductor when a constant potential difference of 1 volt, applied to these points, produces in the conductor a current of 1 ampere, the conductor not being the seat of any electromotive force.

 Unit of capacitance: farad (F)